Beldine-Moturi/-AirBnB_clone.my_version/README.md

 ![Structure](images/AirBnB_structure.png)

 ## The Console - Command interpreter
-The console is the first step towards building the full Web application.
-The Console is our command interpreter that will manage our AirBnB projects - Like a shell in Unix-like systems but limited to a specific use case;  in our case, that is managing the objects of our project i.e:
+The Console is the command interpreter that manages our AirBnB objects - Like a shell in Unix-like systems but limited to a specific use case;  in this case, that is managing the objects of this project i.e:
 - Create a new object (ex: a new User or a new Place)
 - Retrieve an object from a file, a database etc…
 - Do operations on objects (count, compute stats, etc…)